Titans clinch AFC's top seed with 28-25 win over Texans

 Tannehill threw three touchdown passes in the second quarter to put the Titans up 21-0 at halftime.

-But the Texans (4-13) came alive in the second half, scoring 18 unanswered points to get within 3 before Julio Jones caught his first touchdown pass of the season on a 3-yard grab that made it 28-18 with about seven minutes remaining.
+But the Texans (4-13) came alive in the second half to get within 3 before Julio Jones caught his first touchdown pass of the season on a 3-yard grab that made it 28-18 with about seven minutes remaining.

+Tannehill’s big day — 23 of 32 for 287 yards — came after he threw a career-high four interceptions in a 22-13 loss the first time Tennessee played Houston this season on Nov.
+21.

+“He came up with some huge plays,” coach Mike Vrabel said.
+“I thought he was in command most of the day executing the stuff.”

 Amendola had seven receptions for 113 yards and two touchdowns in his first game since Nov.
 28.